rabbitmq/rabbitmq-website/tutorials/tutorial-one-go-stream.md

 _localhost_.
 If we wanted to connect to a node on a different machine we'd simply specify its hostname or IP address on the `EnvironmentOptions`.

-Next we create a Producer.
+Next we create a producer.

-To send, we must declare a stream-queue for us to send to; then we can publish a message to the stream-queue:
+To send, we must declare a stream for us to send to; then we can publish a message to the stream:

 ```go
     env, err := stream.NewEnvironment(stream.NewEnvironmentOptions())